 There are tens of millions of lakes in the world, but only a fraction are monitored.
 This project uses the power of citizen science to gather large amounts of lake volume data that a single research team would be unable to obtain.
 These lake volume measurements will help NASA prepare for the upcoming Surface Water and Ocean Topography (SWOT) satellite mission.
 SWOT will be able to measure lake height and surface area simultaneously allowing for global measurements of lake water storage.
 However, this data will need to be validated with ground measurements.

 During the prototype phase, the project focused on lakes in North Carolina.
 In the implementation phase, LOCSS will expand the project to new lakes including those in Washington, Wisconsin, Bangladesh.
 For information on how you can volunteer visit the LOCSS site.

 Although the extent and duration of inundation are well known, the volume of water storage and changes through the system of haors are not well known.
-Through the citizen science project, the team hopes to quantify the seasonal surface water storage component of the water cycle.
+Through the citizen science project, the team is quantifying the seasonal surface water storage component of the water cycle.
 This understanding may one day inform policy decisions for managing post monsoon water availability, pre-monsoon flash floods and rice cultivation.